+10.6.A Performance

+The parking brake shall be able to hold the car in place without wheel chocks on dry pavement under either a forward or rearward force equal to 10% of the cars weight in fully loaded condition.

+10.6.B Independence

+This brake must operate completely independently from the main braking system and may not be used in the performance tests specified in Reg.10.9.D.

+10.6.C Locking

-- 7.6.A The parking brake shall be able to hold the car in place without wheel chocks on dry pavement under either a forward or rearward force equal to 10% of the cars weight in Rayce configuration with properly ballasted driver. - 7.6.B This brake must operate completely independently from the main braking system and may not be used in the performance tests specified in Reg.7.9.D. - 7.6.C It must be able to be locked into the "ON" position, such that the driver does not have to continue to hold it to maintain position.
-The driver shall be able to lock the parking brake while seated in the normal driving position and seat belted in. - 7.6.D The parking brake shall not be of a tire or wheel contact style (i.e. pad on tire or pad on rim styles are not considered as acceptable designs). - 7.6.E If a parking brake employs a brake pad on rotor then each brake pad used in the parking brake system must have a contact area with a brake disk that is greater than 6.0 cm2.
+It must be able to be locked into the "ON" position, such that the driver does not have to continue to hold it to maintain position.
+The driver shall be able to lock the parking brake while seated in the normal driving position and seat belted in.

+10.6.D Contact Style

+The parking brake shall not be of a tire or wheel contact style (i.e. pad on tire or pad on rim styles are not considered as acceptable designs).

+10.7 Steering

-7.7 Steering
+10.7.A Steering Wheel

-- 7.7.A Steering Wheel: All steering in the vehicle must be controlled by the driver with a steering wheel designed to have a continuous perimeter as outlined in Appendix A. - 7.7.B Steering Stops: The steering system must include steering stops to prevent dangerous or damaging steering travel.
+All steering in the vehicle must be controlled by the driver with a steering wheel designed to have a continuous perimeter as outlined in Appendix A.

+10.7.B Steering Stops

+The steering system must include steering stops to prevent dangerous or damaging steering travel.
 Steering stops cannot be held in place by friction.
+They must be welded, pinned or bolted in place, and placed in the steering system in way that will not create loads that will deform or scar the contacting pieces.

+10.7.C Turning Radius

-They must be welded, pinned or bolted in place, and placed in the steering system in way that will not create loads that will deform or scar the contacting pieces. - 7.7.C Turning Radius: Solar cars must be able to make a U-turn in either direction, without backing up, such that any portion of the solar car that is within 200 mm of the ground remain within a 16 m wide lane.
-Portions of the solar car above 200 mm above ground may exceed the 16 m distance. - 7.7.D Steering Backlash: The steering system must be designed with sufficient strength/stiffness and have minimal backlash so that the driver can always maintain good directional control of the vehicle.
+Solar cars must be able to make a U-turn in either direction, without backing up, such that any portion of the solar car that is within 200 mm of the ground remain within a 16 m wide lane.
+Portions of the solar car above 200 mm above ground may exceed the 16 m distance.

+10.7.D Steering Backlash

+The steering system must be designed with sufficient strength/stiffness and have minimal backlash so that the driver can always maintain good directional control of the vehicle.

-7.8 Towing Hardpoint
+10.8 Towing Hardpoint

 Solar cars must be equipped with a hardpoint where an appropriate rope or strap may be attached in order to tow the car for emergency recovery purposes.
-The hardpoint must be either securely attached to or part of a nonmoving structural component.
+The hardpoint must be either securely attached to or part of a non-moving structural component such that the car can be towed in the forward direction.
 The hardpoint or access to the hardpoint may be covered while not in use.
-The hardpoint must allow the car to be pulled with the body installed on the car; however the canopy may be removed.
+The hardpoint must allow the car to be pulled with the body installed on the car; however, the canopy may be removed.

-7.9 Dynamic Stability
+10.9 Dynamic Stability